TABLE OF CONTENTS

 When we receive a rejected anti-tampering result in our platform, it means our system hasn't been able to complete the relevant checks to confirm the ID hasn't been tampered with.

-Often, we see rejected results due to the original ID document being damaged or parts of the ID has been cut off in the photo (e.g. the MRZ section on a Passport).
+Often, we see rejected results due to the original ID document being damaged or parts of the ID being cut off in the photo (e.g. the MRZ section on a Passport).

 If the result is "Consider" or "Suspected" the compliance team should review the ID document to see if they're happy to accept the verification.

-If your compliance team accept the ID that has been flagged for anti-tampering we would recommend to add a note in the compliance team notes section for audit purposes.
+If your compliance team accept the ID that has been flagged for anti-tampering we would recommend adding a note in the compliance team notes section for audit purposes.

 Depending on the reason, and your risk appetite you may decide to reject the user, or manually review and override the result.